 It is common for the pain and tingling of a cervical bulging disc to radiate through the shoulders, scapular area, arms, forearms, hands and fingers.
 Rarely, weakness and tingling can occur in the legs and other parts of the body when the spinal cord is compressed.
 People who suffer from these symptoms often find it increasingly difficult to function in daily life.
 For those who want relief from their neck pain and other symptoms, physicians usually recommend medication, physical therapy, exercise, cervical traction, braces, injections and other treatments.

-In certain cases, cervical bulging disc symptoms last more than 2-3 months.
+In certain cases, cervical bulging disc symptoms may last more than two to three months.
 If symptoms become prolonged or severe, surgery may be suggested.
 If surgery has been recommended for your bulging disc symptoms, we invite you to contact Laser Spine Institute.
 Inquire about our outpatient, minimally invasive procedures that may help you toward recovery.